wragge/dfat-documents-web/_volumes/volume-2-1939/328-mr-s-m-bruce-high-commissioner-in-london-to-mr-a-eden-u-k-secretary-of-state-for-dominion-affairs.md

 ---
+doc_date: '1939-11-06'
+doc_num: 328
+doc_order: 328
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[PRO: FO 372/3319]'
-title: "328 Mr S.M.
-Bruce, High Commissioner in London, to Mr A. Eden, U.K. Secretary of State for Dominion Affairs"
+title: Mr S.M.
+Bruce, High Commissioner in London, to Mr A. Eden, U.K. Secretary of State for Dominion Affairs
-volume: "Volume 2: 1939"
-doc_id: 665
+vol_full_title: 'Volume 2: 1939'
 vol_id: 2
-doc_date: 1939-11-06
+vol_title: 'Volume 2: 1939'
 ---

-# 328 Mr S.M.
-Bruce, High Commissioner in London, to Mr A. Eden, U.K. Secretary of State for Dominion Affairs

-## Letter LONDON, 6 November 1939
+Letter LONDON, 6 November 1939

 My Government has now advised me that they are desirous of establishing a Legation in Washington and accrediting a Minister to the United States at the earliest possible moment.
 I shall be obliged, therefore, if you will arrange for His Majesty's Ambassador [1] to take the matter up and ascertain from the United States Administration whether the appointment of an Australian Minister would be acceptable.